Hindu Cosmology – Many Paths to One God

 In the Kali Yuga only the poor are honest, and the only remaining virtue is charity.

 Harsh weather and primitive living conditions make them prey to devastating illnesses.
-One who attains the age of twenty-three is considered very oldhttp://www.patheos.com/Library/Hinduism Hindu cosmology: From Wikipedia, the free encyclopedia Panchdev worship system of sanatan dharma A brief introduction of Gods and Goddess
+One who attains the age of twenty-three is considered very oldhttp://www.patheos.com/Library/Hinduism Hindu cosmology: From Wikipedia, the free encyclopedia Panchdev worship system of sanatan dharma See here for a complete list of Gods and Goddesses